Xinayder/hoymiles-api/docs/api/filedata.md

   - unknown: bool (probably related to sunlight)
   - **energy generated (accumulated)**: int

 If the date you're querying refers to historical data (i.e. past dates), the `data` field will return a link to a JSON file containing the historical data for the day specified.
-Each entry in the first `data` array in the response above represents a day.

 The link to the JSON file has the following format: `https://station-data.hoymiles.com/{stationId}/{year}/{month}/{day}/{stationId}.json`.
-The file contains an array of arrays, just like as querying for realtime data, and the arrays follow the same format as specified above.
+The file contains an array of arrays, just like as querying for realtime data, and it follows the same format as specified above.